bowei/net-fiddle/doc/dev-guide.md

 1. Create `src/components/myType.ts` — extend `ComponentDef` (or `ContainerComponentDef`), export a singleton `export const myType = new MyTypeComponent()`
 2. Import the singleton in `src/components/registry.ts` and add it to the appropriate `SIDEBAR_GROUPS` entry
-3. If the component is canvas-only (never appears in the sidebar directly), also add it to the `REGISTRY` map manually alongside `vethEnd` and the netkit ends
+3. If the component is canvas-only (never appears in the sidebar directly), also add it to the `REGISTRY` map manually alongside `vethEnd`, `netkitPrimary`, and `netkitPeer`
 4. Add any Linux ordering position to `src/rules/linuxOrder.ts`
 5. Add any placement constraints as a new rule file in `src/rules/` and register it in `src/rules/index.ts`
 6. Update `src/test/registry.test.ts` (see Tests section above)